Basic tutorial 3: From the ideal layout to the real layout

 Introduction

 To convert an ideal layout into a real layout, so-called restrictions have to be considered.
-These usually result in additional space requirements.
-Here you will learn two things that always have to be considered:
+These usually result in additional space requirements or restrict the degree of freedom in the design of the areas.
+Here you will learn three things that always have to be considered:

 - Transportation routes,